 Fertility and Rural Electrification in Bangladesh

-Using a panel data set in Bangladesh, we study the relationship between fertility and rural electrification using infrastructure development and the quality of service delivery as instrumental variables for the adoption of elec-tricity.
-We find that the adoption of electricity reduces fertility and this impact is more pronounced when the household already has two or more children.
-This observation can be explained by a simple household model of time use, in which adoption of electricity affects only the optimal number of children but not necessarily the current fertility behavior if the optimal number is not yet reached.
+We use a panel dataset from Bangladesh to examine the relationship between fertility and the adoption of electricity with the latter instrumented by infrastructure development and the quality of service delivery.
+We find that the adoption of electricity reduces fertility, and this impact is more pronounced when the household already has two or more children.
+This observation can be explained by a simple household model of time use, in which adoption of electricity affects only the optimal number of children but not necessarily current fertility behavior if the optimal number has not yet been reached.

 Keywords: time use, infrastructure, fertility, Bangladesh, ordered probit regression, panel data

 JEL classification: O20, J13

 Please note that discussion papers are works in various stages of progress and most have not been edited and proofread and may contain errors of fact or judgment.
 Revised versions of these papers may subsequently appear in more formal publication series.
 The views expressed in this publication are those of the author(s).
 The IDE does not guarantee the accuracy of the data included and accepts no responsibility for any consequences arising from its use.